jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 The `--limit` option is used to only mine the indicated number of blocks.
 If this option is omitted the `bits mine` command will mine indefinitely.
 Also, `--recv-addr` is used to indicate the address that the block reward shall be sent to.

-Now with previous transaction mined in a block, with the following command we can see that there is no longer any funds associated with the `bcrt1quzz3xxt2p0488hvlfelj78dq2pgcsjkd3auhwz` address, as well as the newly acquired funds for the `bcrt1qddfhzmx80snsgudw8hr2qj9v3yz0vgd9wj5wca` recipient address and `mp6nDfuUJWV1pNdcxNQtbU29eg3fJ6eK4c` change address, as well as the block reward of 1.5625 BTC now associated with the `mvbD8F7cuoQcUcTfnLU72rMtB35P6wAHBJ` address, used in the `bits mine` command issued just above.
+Now with the previous transaction mined in a block, the following command can show us the respective amounts now allocated to the various addresses used in this demonstration.

 ```bash
 bits rpc scantxoutset start '["addr(bcrt1quzz3xxt2p0488hvlfelj78dq2pgcsjkd3auhwz)", "addr(bcrt1qddfhzmx80snsgudw8hr2qj9v3yz0vgd9wj5wca)", "addr(mp6nDfuUJWV1pNdcxNQtbU29eg3fJ6eK4c)", "addr(mvbD8F7cuoQcUcTfnLU72rMtB35P6wAHBJ)"]' | jq .